Emi909/chat-demo-react/README.md

-# Chat Application Demo with React and Socket.IO
+# 💬 Chat Application Demo with React and Socket.IO

-About socket.io, visit the documentation: https://socket.io/docs/v4/

 This repository showcases a real-time chat application built using [React](https://reactjs.org/) for the frontend and [Socket.IO](https://socket.io/) for real-time bidirectional event-based communication between clients and servers.
 The project serves as a demonstration for Becode.

-## Features
+## 🚀 Features

 - **Real-time Communication**: Instant messaging between connected users leveraging WebSockets.
 - **React Frontend**: A responsive and dynamic user interface built with React.